orion3dgames/t5c/construction/Dev.to/dev_blog_part_9.md

 ## The result

 After quite a bit of work, I actually managed to fit everything in quite a small area (which suits me just fine).
-As this is a research project (and not a future game I plan to release), I do not want to go into too much details.
+The idea is too keep everything tight and condensed.
+Of course, this map will elvove/improve naturally as I work on it.
+A few thing to bother me:
+- The actual farm should be moved closer to the mountain (and not in the village center)
+- Market should probably be in the town center
+- The Velvet Veil in front of the Temple may be a little ...
+-

 MAP IMAGE HERE